-This derivation demonstrates that the loss function reconstructs the initial objective presented in Eq. \eqref{eq:main_loss}.
+This derivation demonstrates that the loss function in Equation \eqref{eq:RSD KL loss} reconstructs the initial objective presented in Equation \eqref{eq:main_loss}.

-\textbf{Conceptual comparison of VSD and $\mathcal{L}_{\theta}$ losses.} The key difference between the VSD and $\mathcal{L}_{\theta}$ losses lies in how they match distributions.
-For more clear intuitive explanation one can see on formulations of losses with $\mathcal{D}_{\text{KL}}$ for VSD (Eq. \eqref{eq:VSD KL loss}) and $\mathcal{L}_{\theta}$ (Eq. \eqref{eq:RSD KL loss}).
+\textbf{Conceptual comparison of VSD and our RSD $\mathcal{L}_{\theta}$ losses.} The key difference between VSD and $\mathcal{L}_{\theta}$ losses lies in how they match distributions.
+For a clearer intuitive explanation, one can see the formulations of losses with $\mathcal{D}_{\text{KL}}$ for VSD (Equation \eqref{eq:VSD KL loss}) and $\mathcal{L}_{\theta}$ (Equation \eqref{eq:RSD KL loss}).
 The VSD loss aligns the marginal distributions at each timestep $t$ between the teacher's and fake's distributions.
-In contrast, the $\mathcal{L}_{\theta}$ loss matches the joint distribution across all timesteps.
-This difference is illustrated in Fig. \ref{fig:dmd_vs_rsd}, where the $\mathcal{L}_{\theta}$ loss enforces joint distribution alignment, while the VSD loss aligns marginal distributions separately and then sums them.
+In contrast, the $\mathcal{L}_{\theta}$ loss matches the joint distribution in all timesteps.
+This difference is illustrated in Figure \ref{fig:dmd_vs_rsd}, where the $\mathcal{L}_{\theta}$ loss enforces joint distribution alignment, while the VSD loss aligns the marginal distributions separately and then sums them.

+Unlike VSD, which aligns marginal distributions at each timestep separately, RSD captures temporal dependencies more effectively.
+This joint alignment is particularly beneficial for SR tasks, where maintaining consistency and accuracy across all image details and features is crucial for high-quality resolution.
+The loss of RSD, which considers the entire distribution across multiple timesteps, leads to more precise and stable SR performance, as we validated in Section \ref{subsec:experimental_results}.

-\textbf{Computational analysis of VSD and $\mathcal{L}_{\theta}$ losses.} As was shown in Proposition \ref{prop:main-proposition}, our loss is equal to:
+\textbf{Computational analysis of VSD and $\mathcal{L}_{\theta}$ losses}.
+As was shown in Proposition \ref{prop:main-proposition}, our loss can be evaluated via:

-Using Eq. \eqref{eq:obvious} we can rewrite it and make reparametrization:
+Using Equation \eqref{eq:obvious} we can rewrite it and make reparameterization:

-To compare it with VSD loss, we can take the gradient from $\mathcal{L}_{\theta}$ loss and get:
+To compare it with the VSD loss, we can take the gradient of $\mathcal{L}_{\theta}$ loss and get:

-Consequently, gradients of $\mathcal{L}_{\theta}$ loss contain gradients of VSD loss up to some constant $2 \alpha_t$ but preserve some additional gradients from teacher and fake models.
-To convert $\mathcal{L}_{\theta}$ loss to VSD, one can use the stopgradient operator to stop the calculation of additional gradients, see Algorithm \ref{alg:VSD} for details.
+Consequently, the gradients of our RSD $\mathcal{L}_{\theta}$ loss function encompass those of VSD loss, scaled by a constant factor of $2$ and modulated by the time-dependent weighting term $w_t$.
+These scaling factors do not affect the optimal solution of the loss.
+However, $\mathcal{L}_{\theta}$ additionally incorporates gradient contributions from both the teacher and fake models.
+To reduce $\mathcal{L}_{\theta}$ to the standard VSD formulation, the application of a stop-gradient operator is required to suppress the influence of these auxiliary gradient terms.
+For a detailed implementation, refer to Algorithm~\ref{alg:VSD}.